galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > ### {% icon comment %} A note on the OS
 > This part of the tutorial has been tested on Ubuntu and Debian and there is no guaranteed success for other operating systems.
-> If you have another OS on your machine (like Windows), you will have to use a virtual machine with either Ubuntu or Debian on it.
+> If you have another OS on your machine (i.e. Windows or MacOS), you may need to use an Ubuntu virtual machine or perhaps try <a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank">Windows subsystem for Linux</a>).
 {: .comment}

 ## Docker installation